Qualifying

 What 'bad credit' means for Nevada business loans

-Most conventional Nevada lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Nevada lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Nevada's economy is built on tourism and hospitality anchored in Las Vegas and Reno, a rapidly expanding logistics corridor fueled by Tesla's Gigafactory in Sparks, and a growing technology sector in the Reno-Tahoe metro that has attracted data centers from Switch, Apple, and Google.
 Credit events tied to hospitality downturns (the Las Vegas Strip is acutely sensitive to travel slowdowns), gaming supply-chain disruptions, or logistics market corrections are viewed differently by mission lenders than chronic financial distress.
 The SBA Office of Advocacy recognizes Nevada's rural communities — including ranching and mining operations in rural counties — as facing structurally limited conventional bank access, precisely the gap CDFIs are certified to bridge.

 Nevada CDFI partners that serve sub-prime borrowers